Our Future Path! A plan for a better world!

 Modern Medicine

 It often seems that modern medicine is placing more of an emphasis on keeping us alive longer than on making our existing lives better.
 The longer we live, the more our bodies wear out and break down, but modern medicine has the drugs and surgical procedures to keep us alive.
 This means that many of us may be spending more of our later lives feeble, in pain and under medical care.
 Not only can we look forward to more suffering, but also to going broke while paying for all the drugs and surgical procedures.
-The medical profession needs to spend more time improving the quality of our lives than extending the length of our lives.
+I believe that the medical profession needs to spend more time improving the quality of our lives than extending the length of our lives.

 After suffering some great trauma, a person may be in great pain, be trapped in a useless body, have lapsed into a coma or be in a vegetative state.
 In many cases, modern medicine provides the means for keeping this person, or at least his or her body, alive for a long period of time.
 Maybe, we are hoping that we can keep them alive long enough for some new medical procedure or drug to come along that will save this person.
-In the mean time, they must suffer.
+In the meantime, they must suffer.

 When someone is in pain or has little if any chance of waking up, how long should we keep them alive and how much of our valuable medical care should we spend?
 Doctors take the Hippocratic Oath, where, among other things, they pledge to do no harm.
 But what is better for the patients, forcing them to stay alive and to live in great pain while incurring growing medical expenses, or to let them die and move on to the next life?
 Just because we can keep someone alive does not mean we should.
-In fact, when we euthanize sick animals we say that it is the humane thing to do.
+In fact, when we euthanize sick animals, we say that it is the humane thing to do.

 For instance, let’s think about how we treat our soldiers.
 When soldiers give their life in defense of our country, we honor their memory.
 We will mourn their loss and wish there had been another way, but we do agree that it was their right to die defending us.
 If these same soldiers survive into old age and are suffering from debilitating or painful illnesses, we expect them to go on living for as long as possible.
 When all that someone has left to look forward to is a slow painful death, why do we insist that he or she must stay alive?
 The answer may be that we cannot bear to let them go, but we all die, so why not respect a person’s right to decide when the time is right.